toth12/let-them-speak-toth/src/assets/files/essays/essay-7.md

-# Bridging the Gap between the Past and Present: the Universality of Suffering
+# The Universality of Suffering : Bridging the Gap between the Past and Present